 Congenital malformations of the heart occur in about 46%.
 Most common are ventricular septal defect, atrial septal defect, pulmonary stenosis and Fallot's tetralogy.
 The significance varies from minor to fatal.

 These may be upper respiratory tract infections or pneumonia and affect up to 25%.
 Many respiratory problems are probably associated with gastro-oesophageal reflux.
 Severe complications due to bronchopulmonary dysplasia have also been described.

-They are common and include hydronephrosis, urethral reflux, subcortical renal cysts, renal dysplasia and hypoplasia.
+They are common and include hydronephrosis, vesicoureteric reflux, subcortical renal cysts, renal dysplasia and hypoplasia.
 Renal function may be impaired.
 Hypogonadism and cryptorchidism affect more than half the boys.

-- Central nervous system disorders (40%).
-Seizures have been reported in nearly 25%.
+- Central nervous system disorders occur in 40%, with seizures reported in nearly 25%.

 - Heat intolerance is sometimes observed.

 - There may be an absence of pain sensation.

 - A characteristic low-pitched cry that tends to disappear in late infancy has been described in 75% of children with CdLS and is associated with more severe cases.